grease-xmr/grease/docs/legacy/introduction.md

 - many, especially new, users find that they can only send a single send every ~20 minutes (since their wallets contain a single UTXO),
-- due to the lack of scripting capabilities, use cases that capture the imagination of the public, like DeFi, are not possible in vanilla Monero.
+- due to the lack of scripting capabilities, use-cases that capture the public imagination, like DeFi, are not possible in vanilla Monero.

 Therefore, the _experience_ of using Monero tends to be one of waiting, and limited functionality.